|

 Article IV Elections

-1. The Board of Directors shall elect all officers, prior to or at the League’s annual banquet.
+1. The Board of Directors shall elect all officers at the November meeting.
 They shall take office at the January meeting of the Board of Directors after termination of any old business to come before the January meeting and shall hold office until the next annual election or until the successors are chosen and qualified.
-They shall be recognized officially at the annual League banquet.

 Article V Meetings

-2. The November meeting will be designated as By-Laws meeting.
+2. The November meeting will be designated as By-Laws and Elections meeting.
 At this meeting, revisions to the current By-Laws can be brought to motion.

 3. At the January meeting, the first topic of business will be to vote on revisions from the November By-Laws meeting and to approve the most current set of By-Laws for the upcoming season.